-Events subsequent to the financial year
+Events occurring after the end of the financial year

 No events have occured after the balance sheet date which could significantly affect the company's financial position.

 The annual report for DMG Mori Denmark ApS has been presented in accordance with the Danish Financial Statements Act regulations concerning reporting class C enterprises (medium sized enterprises).